 - Sawed-off shotguns

 Gun trafficking is one of the most serious crimes a person can be charged with.
 If you or someone you love was arrested for gun crimes in Atlantic City or the surrounding area, it’s extremely important to consult with a lawyer immediately.
-To start discussing your case in a free, completely confidential legal consultation, call the Law Offices of John J. Zarych at (800) 508-9786 right away.
+To start discussing your case in a free consultation, call the Law Offices of John J. Zarych at (800) 508-9786 right away.
 Se habla español.